TJ Kirk

-Thomas James Kirk III, previously known by the pseudonym Terroja Lee Kincaid, is an American YouTube personality and podcast host.
-His channel, known as Amazing Atheist, rose to prominence through Kirk's criticism of religion.
-Kirk has since expanded his focus to other political and social issues.
+Thomas James Kirk III (born February 20, 1985), previously known by the pseudonym Terroja Lee Kincaid, is an American YouTuber and podcaster.
+Kirk's YouTube channel, previously known as The Amazing Atheist, gained popularity in the 2010s for its criticism of religion.
+He has since expanded his focus to other political and social issues.

-Kirk previously had over 1 million subscribers on his main channel and has more than 445 million views in total.
-From 2014 until 2017, he was one of the hosts of Drunken Peasants, a YouTube news podcast focused on current events and interviews.
-In early 2018, Kirk started a new podcast "Deep Fat Fried" with two of his prior co-hosts which he still hosts today.
+Kirk previously had over one million subscribers on his main channel, and has over 445 million views in total.
+From 2014 until 2017, he was one of the hosts of Drunken Peasants, a YouTube news podcast focused on interviews and current events and interviews.

 Early life

-Kirk was born in Pasadena, California, though he was primarily raised in Mandeville, Louisiana.
+Thomas James Kirk III was born on February 20, 1985.
 His father was Thomas James Kirk Jr. (July 1, 1946 – January 3, 2008), who operated several fraudulent higher education organizations and served three years in U.S. federal prison following a plea deal.
 At the age of sixteen, Kirk dropped out of high school with aspirations of being an author.